r0x0r/pywebview/docs/guide/installation.md

 For other distributions, consult the [PyGObject documentation](https://pygobject.readthedocs.io/en/latest/getting_started.html)

-Note that WebKit2 version 2.22 or greater is required for certain features to work correctly.
-If your distribution ships with an older version, you may need to install it manually from a backport.
+Note that WebKit2 version 2.22 or greater is required.

 <br/><br/>

 [PySide2](https://doc.qt.io/qtforpython-5/) is used with QT. `pywebview` supports both QtWebChannel (newer and preferred) and QtWebKit implementations.
 Use QtWebChannel, unless it is not available on your system.

 To install QT via pip

 ``` bash
 pip install qtpy pyside2
 ```